 The location of your rental will definitely depend on your situation, such as your job location, children’s school location, your budget, and ability to pay higher rent and be close to your job/school or you prefer to pay less and commute, etc.

-In some districts, you can rent an apartment for as low as 500 Euro/month and the average price of rentals in Vienna is around 1,400 Euro, which is quite low for European capitals’ average.
+In some districts, you can rent an apartment for as low as 500 Euro/month and the average price of rentals in Vienna is around 1,400 Euro, which is quite low for the European capitals’ average.

 Vienna has all types of accommodations available for long term rentals: studio or small apartments, large apartments and penthouses, houses of different sizes and with a variety of facilities (pool, garden, garage, etc), and luxurious villas for the more privileged among us.